asaboor-gh/Vasp2Visual/README.md

 # Vasp2Visual
 A Pre/Post processing PowerShell Module for Vasp output.
 Scripts allow user take full control of their vasp output data.
-You can plot on your own by just getting data in column format through using the command **Get-VaspProjection** in a folder containing **vasprun.xml**.
+You can plot on your own by just getting data in column format through using the command **Export-VaspRun** in a folder containing **vasprun.xml**.
 The plot file is generated after running **Get-Plot** is editable per your choice,although the plot you get is publication ready.
 You are strongly recommended to download [STIX Fonts](https://www.stixfonts.org/) to make your plot fonts similar to article's fonts.
 The basic commands include the following.
 ```powershell
 PS> Get-Command -Module Vasp2Visual
 CommandType     Name